muditshukla3/ec2-java/README.md

 ```
 terraform apply --auto-approve
 ```
-Issue the followin command to destroy the ec2 instance.
+Issue the following command to destroy the ec2 instance.

 ```
 terraform destroy